 APPROPRIATE SKILLS AND EXPERIENCE OF THE DIRECTORS

-The Board currently consists of three Directors and, as indicated, will be looking to strengthen independence within the Board by seeking a further independent Non-Executive Director to join the Company.
-However, it is considered that the current Board continues to provide a good balance of resource sector, technical, financial, accounting, legal and public markets skills.
+The Board currently consists of four Directors and it is considered that the current Board continues to provide a good balance of resource sector, technical, financial, accounting, legal and public markets skills.

 In addition to his role as Executive Chairman of Corcel, James is currently Executive Chairman of Ascent Resources Plc and Non-Executive Chairman at Echo Energy Plc and Coro Energy Plc.
 James has over 20 years’ experience in the fields of strategy, management, finance and corporate development in the energy industry.
 He started his career with the Royal Dutch Shell Group where he spent 12 years with Shell working in Brazil, the Dominican Republic, Scandinavia, the Netherlands and London.
 James was previously Chief Executive at Sound Energy Plc for 8 years, is a qualified accountant and has a BA Honours in Business Economics.